Womanhouse: 50th Anniversary in 2022

-In 2022 on the 50th aniversary of Womanhouse Chicago led the installation of Wo/Manhouse 2022 in a house in Belen, New Mexico.
-The installation was in place for a 5 month period from June though October 2022.
-The event was lead by Chicago's non-profit organisation Through The Flower (TTF), which is located in Belen.
+In 2022 on the 50th anniversary of Womanhouse Chicago led the installation of Wo/Manhouse 2022 in a house in Belen, New Mexico.
+The installation was in place for a 5-month period from June though October 2022.
+The event was led by Chicago's non-profit organisation Through The Flower (TTF), which is located in Belen.
 Megan Malcom-Morgan, was executive director of TTF at that time.
 The anniversary installation included works by New Mexico artists.